MohaYass92/Gender-Detection-on-Masked-Faces-with-CNN/README.md

 Then open `CNN_Model.ipynb` and execute the cell.

 ## 🏋️ Training the Model
-The notebook contain only one and it includes:
+The notebook contain only one cell and it includes:
 - Load and preprocess the dataset
 - Define and train a CNN model using TensorFlow/Keras
 - Evaluate the model on the dataset